IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 * Wait methods in same group must have the same signature

 * Verify that fody MethodBoundaryAspect is active
-* All logs goes to one table

 * Logging for scan sessions
-	* If scan error occured don't update service data LastScanDate

 * Background Cleaning Job
 	* Move completed/cancled function instance to Recycle Bin